 People who are homeless or at risk of becoming homeless rarely have the means with which to purchase and prepare nutritious meals.
-Our community meals and food pantry programs feeds hungry families and make it easier for them to use whatever resources they have to pay for housing.
+Our community meals and food pantry programs serve hungry families and make it easier for them to use whatever resources they have to pay for housing.

-In House Meal Program
+In-House Meal Program

 Saturday Morning Outreach

 On Saturday mornings the Boston Rescue Mission is managed by volunteers that organize an outreach group.
 They head to Boston Common to provide meals to people who are hungry.
 No matter what the weather is like outside, the team brings food, coffee, water, and fellowship.
 The goal of Saturday Morning Outreach is to establish relationships with people who are hungry and dealing with homelessness.